shirshma/shirshma.github.io/docs/interests.md

 description: Non-PhD Interests
 ---

 I like coffee more than a person probably should.
 The map below contains most of the shops I have been to since graduating college.
-My current top three are
+My current top three are probably
 1.  <span class="fn">
       <a href="https://www.timwendelboe.no" target="_blank">Tim Wendelboe  </a> Oslo, Norway (Visited 3/18)
     </span>